thehelp/last-ditch/README.md

   "THEHELP_APP_NAME": "YourAppName (so you know what app crashed)",

-  "THEHELP_LD_SMS_TO": "a normalized phone number (like +18005551212) to receive SMS reports", "THEHELP_LD_SMS_FROM": "a normalized, valid Twilio from number (part of your Twilio account)"
+  "THEHELP_LD_SMS_TO": "a normalized phone number (like +18005551212) to receive SMS reports", "THEHELP_LD_SMS_FROM": "a normalized, valid Twilio from number (part of your Twilio account)",

   "THEHELP_LD_EMAIL_TO": "email address for your crash reports", "THEHELP_LD_EMAIL_FROM": "who your email crash reports will be from",